Gonzalez & Waddington – Attorneys at Law

 The evidence has raised the issue of marriage between the accused and (state the name of the alleged victim) concerning the offense(s) of sexual assault of a child, as alleged in (the) Specification(s) (___) of (the) (Additional) Charge (___).It is a defense to (that) (those) charged offense(s) that the accused and (state the name of the alleged victim) were married to each other when they engaged in the sexual act(s).

 A “marriage” is a relationship, recognized by the laws of a competent State or foreign jurisdiction, between the accused and (state the name of the alleged victim) as spouses.
-A marriage exists until it is dissolved in accordance with the laws of a competent State or foreign jurisdiction.
+A marriage exists until the laws of a competent State or foreign jurisdiction dissolve it.

 The defense of marriage does not exist where the accused commits the alleged sexual act(s) upon (state the name of the alleged victim) when the accused knows or reasonably should know that she/he is asleep, unconscious or otherwise unaware that the sexual act(s) (is) (are) occurring or when she / he is incapable of consenting to the sexual act(s) due to impairment by any drug, intoxicant or other similar substance, and that condition was known or reasonably should have been known by the accused.

 The defense has the burden of proving by a preponderance of the evidence that the defense of marriage exists.
 The term “preponderance” means more likely than not.
-Therefore, unless you are convinced by a preponderance of the evidence that at the time of the sexual act(s) alleged, the accused and (state the name of the alleged victim) were married to each other, the defense of marriage does not exist.
+Therefore, unless a preponderance convinces you of the evidence that at the time of the sexual act(s) alleged, the accused and (state the name of the alleged victim) were married to each other, the defense of marriage does not exist.

 Sexual Assault of a Child Court Martial Lawyers

 Our law firm’s founding attorneys, Michael Waddington and Alexandra Gonzalez-Waddington, graduated from Temple Law School in Philadelphia, PA.
 In addition, Mr. Waddington is a member of the American Board of Criminal Lawyers.
-The ABCL is regarded as one of the most esteemed legal groups comprised of some of the top defense attorneys in the United States.
-Membership is by invitation only and is limited to extremely accomplished defense lawyers that have ten or more years of experience defending criminal trials.
+The ABCL is regarded as one of the most esteemed legal groups and comprises some of the top defense attorneys in the United States.
+Membership is by invitation only and limited to extremely accomplished defense lawyers with ten or more years of experience defending criminal trials.
 At this time, they must have defended 50 or more felony trials and must have won 35 or more jury trials.

 Call today to speak with aggressive civilian attorneys.